 Buying a used car could not only save you money, but you’ll also have a better chance of getting the car you’ve always wanted.
 However, buying a pre-owned car can come with certain risks and costs.
 To save yourself any unnecessary long-term stress, it’s always good to do your research and ask the right questions.
 There are ways to ensure you can drive away with a high-quality approved used vehicle that meets your budget and needs.
-Here are 15 tips on what to look for when buying a used car.
+Here are 15 tips on what to look for when buying a used car:

 1. What do you need from your used car?

-Before you even start to look for a car, it’s worth taking some time to think about exactly you need and want.
+Before you even start to look for a car, it’s worth taking some time to think about exactly what you need and want.

 Make a list of your priorities.
 This should include what you need and want from your car, including a rough idea of how much you can and want to pay.

 Not sure where to start?
 Read our article: Buying a new or used car in 2022?
 Use these 5 tips to find the best deal for more information.